 We also want to be transparent that the costs of running the university have increased due to COVID-19.
 We have invested heavily in new classroom technologies to expand our online and remote capabilities.
-Faculty and staff will increase the level of individual engagement with students to ensure they have the support they need to succeed, inside and outside of the classroom.
-And health, counseling and wellness services will be ready to assist our students whether that be in person or remote.
+Faculty and staff have increased the level of individual engagement with students to ensure they have the support they need to succeed, inside and outside of the classroom.
+Many health, counseling and wellness services are available to assist our students whether that be in person or remote.
 These are some of the additional services and measures we have added for this year to ensure every student continues to be connected to and supported by the Bentley community, no matter where they live and learn.

 Keep in mind our newly introduced trimester system will allow all students the flexibility to study in any combination of the fall, spring and summer trimesters in order to personalize their approach to the year ahead.
 And because of the strains of this unprecedented time, we are offering all undergraduate students the opportunity to take up to 15 courses over the three trimesters for the cost of 10.
 See our trimester FAQs page for more information on this benefit.

 We understand that students and families will need help in pursuing their educational goals in the year ahead.
 The pandemic has added uncertainty related to the loss of income and anxiety around potential future income reductions.
 We are committed to working with every student who may have questions or concerns to help them find the best solution.

 Bentley awards need-based financial aid to help families pay the cost of attendance, which includes tuition and fees, room and board, and allowances for books, supplies and personal expenses.
 Each student’s financial situation is unique, so eligibility for need-based financial aid is reviewed and calculated individually.